michael-wall/site-page-scraper/README.md

 - **outputFolder**: The folder that the output file should be written to.
 In Liferay PaaS this can be the Liferay service's persistent storage directory i.e. "/mnt/persistent-storage/".

 ## Custom Gogo Shell Command > Crawler User Account ##
-- The module is designed to use a non-SSO enabled account to perform the crawling.
+- The custom Gogo Shell Command MUST use a non-SSO enabled account to perform the crawling.
 The account used must have access to all pages in the target Site.
 - The Instance Settings > User Authentication > 'Allow users to automatically log?' setting must be enabled while the tool is being setup and used.
 The setting can be disabled afterwards if not required.
 - If necessary, create a Public page and add the 'Sign In' widget.
 This isn't necessary for the crawler to work but may be required to successfully login as the non-SSO user in a SSO enabled environment during setup.
 This page can be deleted once the encrypred credentials have been extracted.
 - To get the encrypted loginId and password values, perform a non-SSO login as the user in Chrome Incognito Mode with 'Remember Me' checked, then go to Dev Tools > Application > Storage > Cookies: